 There are really three ways to move data from one place to another.
 We can do a lift and shift model.
 However, be aware that in most cases with hosting providers, you don't own the software licensing.
 So you will need to buy new licensing.
 In that case, we migrate the data.
 That is the second option, to migrate from one place to another.
 Third option available to you is to split or come up with a hybrid system where we're migrating some data to one provider, and we're migrating another data or other sets of data to another provider.

 A perfect example is email.
-Microsoft Exchange will be migrated to Office 365 while your file service, Sequel server, and other applications are migrated to Azure.
+Microsoft Exchange will be migrated to Microsoft 365 while your file service, Sequel server, and other applications are migrated to Azure.
 The benefits here are numerous.
 Increased security level.
 A lot of hosting providers are limited in the services in which they can offer.
 Multi-factor authentication.
 Key in today's environment is to use multi-factor authentication.
 Conditional access, meaning I will grant access if you meet these conditions.
 UTM firewalls.

 But the most important thing here is that you are in control of your digital assets.
 In the hosting scenario, you don't own the equipment,